gaurav1780/SoftwareTechnologyMQ.github.io/recursion.md

 ### EXAMPLE

-For the same problem statement used for iterative solutions, we can say that the sum of all integers from `low` to `high` is:
+Now, for the same problem statement used for iterative solutions, we can say that the sum of all integers from `low` to `high` is:

 ```
 if low > high: